bardan-dhakal/ML-PowerCast/README.md

 ---

 ## Results
-_This section is under development and will be updated soon._
+_This sSection is under development and will be updated soon._

 ---